-The Baldwin Hills Dam, an earthen dam that was located in the West Hollywood Hills, impounded a 19-acre reservoir for water supply.
+The Baldwin Hills Dam, an earthen dam located in Los Angeles, impounded a 19-acre reservoir for water supply.
 A small crack in the dam quickly widened to a 75-foot wide gash.
 The reservoir emptied in a little more than one hour.
 The break caused five deaths, destroyed 65 houses, and damaged 210 houses and apartments.
 In 2011 dollars, the damage to homes and apartments would likely be above \$100 million.

-There are two dams upstream of Lakewood that could pose an inundation hazard for portions of Lakewood in the event of catastrophic failure: Hansen Dam and Whittier Narrows Dam.
-The inundation maps predicting the areas of inundation following a failure of these dams are shown in Figures 7-2 and 7-3.
-These inundation maps predict worst case scenarios with complete failure of the dams and release of impounded water in a short time period.
-Failures when dams are less than full or failures which occur more gradually, with time to reduce the volume of impounded water, would result in inundation of smaller areas than those shown on the inundation maps.
+There are four dams upstream of Lakewood that could pose an inundation hazard for portions of Lakewood in the event of catastrophic failure: Brea Dam, Carbon Canyon Dam, Prado Dam, and Whittier Narrows Dam.
+Failure of these dams have a very low probability of occurring.
+The inundation maps predicting the areas of inundation following a failure of these dams are shown in Figures 7-2 through 7-5.
+These inundation maps predict worst-case scenarios with complete failure of the dams and release of impounded water in a very short time period.
+Failures when dams are less than full or failures which occur more gradually, with time to reduce the volume of impounded water, would result in inundation of much smaller areas than those shown on the these maps.
+There is no history of any dam failures affecting Lakewood and there have been no reports of any damage to Lakewood, either historically or recently.